-Dear stupid police officers.
+[blockquote align=”none” author=”MONSTER WITH 21 FACES”]Dear stupid police officers.
 Don’t lie.
 All crimes begin with a lie as we say in Japan.
 Don’t you know that?….
-You seem to be at a loss….
+You seem to be at a loss….[/blockquote]

 All of Japan was terrified.
 Candy sales plummeted.

 In that month, the Monster said he/they would put an end to his/their activities in exchange for 50 million yen.
-The money was to be thrown out of a train speeding towards the city of Kyoto.
-The drop off location would be signified by the presence of a white flag along the route.
-The money was gathered and an undercover policeman boarded the train and looked for the flag.
+The letter demanded the ransom placed on a train heading towards the city of Kyoto.
+The presence of a white flag on the train signifies when to drop off the money.
+After gathering the ransom, and an undercover policeman boarded the train looking for the flag.

 In January of 1985, based on the previous store video footage and a description of the man on the Kyoto train, the police issued a wanted poster.
 Nobody came forward to identify the suspect.
 The investigation continued.

-In August, the Monster claimed his first victim, although indirectly.
+In August, the Monster of 21 Faces claimed his first victim, although indirectly.
 Pressured by the lack of an arrest and an investigation that was going nowhere, the police superintendent heading up the hunt killed himself by setting himself on fire.
 Once news of the suicide was reported, the Monster sent what would be his/their last letter to the media saying, in part:

-(The police superintendent) died.
+[blockquote align=”none” author=”Monster With 21 Faces”](The police superintendent) died.
 How stupid of him!
 We’ve got no friends or secret hiding place….
 What have (the police) been doing for the last year and five months?
 Don’t let criminals like us get away with it….
 We decided to forget about tormenting food companies.
 If anyone blackmails any other food companies, it’s not us but someone copying us.
 We are bad guys.
 That means we’ve got more to do other than bullying companies.
 It’s fun to lead an evil man’s life….[/blockquote]